rangle/react-training/a0-react-intro.md

 ```

 - Data had to be stored on the HTML element as an attribute
+- `$.get` call is asynchronous
+- Requires that HTML initially be created on the server

+## What's Wrong With This?

+- Views and models are tightly coupled
-- $.get call is asynchronous, we are trusting that the state of the DOM to look a certain way when the GET request completes
+  - We are trusting the DOM to be in a certain state when the `GET` request completes
+  - Which makes combining components hard
+- The more HTML is generated on the server, the harder it is to handle a variety of devices
-- Requiring that HTML be rendered on the server
+- State needs to be well understood by the developer

-## What's wrong with this?

-There are some problems with this setup:
-- View and model layers are coupled
-- State needs to be well understood by the developer when doing manual DOM manipulation, requires understanding of entire DOM tree rather than just being worried about your small chunk
+  - More specifically, the *entire* DOM tree needs to be understood rather than just a small chunk
 - View implementation details retained in different parts of the codebase make it more difficult to maintain
-- Scales poorly with application complexity
-- Updates are slow

-## Why do we need React?
+- Scales poorly: updates are slow, and get slower as the application becomes more complex

+## Enter React

 - DOM nodes are no longer a source of data
-- Declarative view rendering and composition remove the need to understand DOM state when updating views
+- Declarative view rendering and composition removes the need to understand DOM state when updating views
-- View implementation details are less spread out
+- View implementation details are easier to modularize
-- Quicker render times due to React only re-rendering parts of the view that need to be updated
+- It's faster: React only re-renders those parts of the view that need to be updated